C.F. Monterrey (women)

 C.F.
-Monterrey Femenil is a Mexican professional women's football club based in Guadalupe, Nuevo León, that competes in the Liga MX Femenil.
+Monterrey Femenil is a Mexican professional women's football club based in Guadalupe, Nuevo León, Mexico that competes in the Liga MX Femenil.
 The club has been the women's section of C.F.
-Monterrey since 2017.
+Monterrey since 2016.
 The team plays its home matches at Estadio BBVA.

-Monterrey Femenil is one of only four clubs that have been able to win the Liga MX Femenil title, obtaining the league title in two occasions.
+Monterrey Femenil is one of only five clubs that have been able to win the Liga MX Femenil title, obtaining the league title in four occasions.

 The club plays a local derby known as the Clásico Regiomontano femenil against city rivals Tigres UANL.

 History

-Founding and First League Tournament
+Founding and first league tournament

 Club de Fútbol Monterrey Femenil was founded on 5 December 2016, the same day that Liga MX Femenil was announced.
 Gustavo Leal was appointed as the first manager of the team ahead of the first tournament of the league (Apertura 2017).
 Monterrey Femenil's first league match in history was a 5–2 victory at home against Necaxa on 30 July 2017.

 Despite good results, Leal and the club decided to part ways on 12 October 2017.
 Assistant manager Eliud Contreras was appointed as interim manager for the rest of the Apertura 2017 tournament.
 Monterrey ended the Apertura 2017 on the fourth place in the general standings, but didn't qualify to the playoffs due to finishing in the third place of its group with 31 pts.